khanhptnk/easy-tensorflow/README.md

 for more details.

-For example, if data are labeled, then each proto has two features: one for the observations (e.g. image) and one for the labels.
+For example, if data are labeled, then each proto has two features: one for the observation (e.g. image) and one for the label.